What Is Adoption?

 Choosing adoption for your baby is one of the bravest and most life-changing decisions you’ll ever have to make; it shouldn’t take financial sacrifices, as well.
 For these reasons and more, there are no costs to put a baby up for adoption.

 Pregnancy and childbirth alone can be extremely costly, let alone the cost of raising that baby.
-From the bills of childbirth, to the costs of raising a child, income can quickly be stretched thin.
 The financial support when “giving baby up” for adoption that agencies provide is why many women choose adoption for their child.

-Relieving the financial burden you may be facing certainly benefits you, but your child gains from adoption as well.
-Adoption provides a way for you to ensure your child is being taken care of in a loving and caring home — a home that is not only able to support them emotionally, but financially as well.
+Adoption provides a way for you to ensure your child is being taken care of in a loving home.
+This home will be able to support them emotionally, and financially as well.

 The level of financial assistance for adoption you receive varies upon where you are placing your baby for adoption, as every state has unique laws.
 It will also depend on your living situation and what stage of your pregnancy you are in.